xyntrix/webrockit-poller/README.md

 This package builds the webrockit-poller staging the base path to /opt/phantomjs/collectoids/webrockit-poller.
 The package webrockit-poller must exist on a webrockit poller client (Sensu client).

+### Requirements

+The gem "ghost" must be installed to handle DNS overrides when specifying a specific IP address.

 ### To build

    - run ./buildme.sh